Bentivoglio family: History

 During the next few decades, the city's political status -and the family's fortunes- remained unpredictable.
 The son of Giovanni I, Anton Galeazzo (or Antongaleazzo, c.
-1385-1435), was a lecturer in civil law who briefly assumed power in Bologna in 1420, but was quickly overthrown.
+1385–1435), was a lecturer in civil law who briefly assumed power in Bologna in 1420, but was quickly overthrown.
 He became a condottiero, and was assassinated by papal officials on 23 December 1435 due to fears over his growing power (he had returned to Bologna in December).
 During his reign the Bentivoglio received the fief of Castel Bolognese.

-In 1438 Annibale I, a putative son of Anton Galeazzo (his mother, Lina Canigiani, was said to be uncertain of the boy's paternity and the matter was decided by dice), led a city revolt against the Papacy.
+In 1438 Annibale I Bentivoglio, a putative son of Anton Galeazzo (his mother, Lina Canigiani, was said to be uncertain of the boy's paternity and the matter was decided by dice), led a city revolt against the Papacy.
 He tried to make peace with the Visconti of Milan and to convince the Pope not to place Bologna under papal dominion.
 In 1442, the Visconti condottiere Niccolò Piccinino imprisoned Annibale and his supporters at Varano, but Annibale was freed by Galeazzo Marescotti in 1442.
 When Annibale returned to Bologna, the powers of government were conferred to him, a sign that the city recognized the family's political importance.
 However, on 24 June 1445, with the support of Pope Eugene IV, Battista Canneschi, succeeded in assassinating his rival Annibale.

-Annibale was succeeded by Sante I (1426-1463).
+Annibale was succeeded by Sante I (1426–1463).
 Sante was also of dubious paternity and origin, but alleged to be a son of Ercole Bentivoglio, a cousin of Annibale I. Originally an apprentice of the wool guild of Florence, Sante ruled as signore of Bologna from 1442.
 Sponsored by Cosimo de' Medici, Sante Bentivoglio ushered in a brief period of political tranquility.
 Always technically under papal sovereignty, the city obtained some actual autonomy and recreated a regime of the feudal type, with a communal senate composed of the landowning nobility, the new rich, and the papal nobility.
 Bologna also strengthened its relations with Venice, Milan, and Florence.

-Sante was succeeded by Giovanni II (1443-1508), the son of Annibale I, who ruled as virtual tyrant of Bologna.
+Sante was succeeded by Giovanni II (1443–1508), the son of Annibale I, who ruled as virtual tyrant of Bologna.
 In 1506, the noble Bentivoglio family was brought to ruin by Pope Julius II when he expelled Giovanni II from Bologna.

-A son of Giovanni II, Annibale II (1469-1540), married Lucrezia d'Este, an illegitimate daughter of Duke Ercole I of Ferrara, in 1487.
+A son of Giovanni II, Annibale II (1469–1540), married Lucrezia d'Este, an illegitimate daughter of Duke Ercole I of Ferrara, in 1487.
 He served as a condottiero.
 During a rebellion in 1511 against Julius II, Annibale II with the help of the French took control o Bologna, but he was able to rule for only a year.
 He was hated by other rival families, such as the Ghislieri and the Canetoli, and was subsequently assassinated.
 Annibale II was the last ruler of his line.
 In exile, the Bentivoglio family established themselves in Ferrara and produced several notable prelates.